-The basic- and the intermediate-level requirements of the START! programme provide recognised stepping stones towards eventual certification to the full Standard (if required).
+The basic and intermediate level requirements of the START! programme provide recognised stepping stones towards eventual certification to the full Standard (if required).
 They also provide assurance to customers about the food safety systems operating at those supply sites that have gained certification at either of these two levels.

-The START! programme does not apply to food products that do not undergo any process at the audited site or to activities relating to wholesale, importation, distribution or storage outside the direct control of the company.
+The programme does not apply to food products that do not undergo any process at the audited site, or to activities relating to wholesale, importation, distribution or storage outside the direct control of the company.

 Adoption of the programme leads to a number of benefits to food businesses.
 The programme:

-- uses auditors that meet the demanding competency requirements of BRC Global Standards
+- uses auditors that meet the demanding competency requirements of BRCGS;

-- enables companies achieving basic and intermediate levels to appear in the publicly available part of the BRC Global Standards Directory, thereby recognising their achievements
+- enables companies achieving basic and intermediate levels to appear in the publicly available part of the BRCGS Directory, thereby recognising their achievements;

-- uses requirements based on the Standard, enabling the basic and intermediate levels to provide effective stepping stones towards full certification (if required by customers)
+- uses requirements based on the Standard, enabling the basic and intermediate levels to provide effective stepping stones towards full certification (if required by customers); and

 - requires completion of corrective actions on any non-conformities before certification at the basic or intermediate level is awarded, thus reducing the need for customers to follow up audit reports.